Computing classical modular forms: Issues: computational, theoretical, and practical

 \subsection{Efficiently recognizing irreducibility}

-Level $N=2$ is by far the most time-consuming case for \magma{}: for $k>400$ with $4 \mid k$, each space takes more than 12 hours of CPU time.
-However, we observed behavior analogous to the Maeda conjecture in weight $1$ up to weight $k \leq 400$, with the additional prediction that the Atkin--Lehner operator splits the space as evenly as possible.
+Level $N=2$ is by far the most time-consuming case for \magma{} (note that this allows for the largest range of $k$ with $N\ne 1$ for any given bound on the analytic conductor).
+For $k>400$ with $4 \mid k$, each space takes more than 12 hours of CPU time.
+However, we observed behavior analogous to the Maeda conjecture in weight $1$ up to weight $k \leq 400$.
+The Atkin--Lehner operator $W_2$ splits the space as evenly as possible, and the $W_2$-eigenspaces appear to always be irreducible.

-\begin{conj} For all $k \geq 2$, the space $S_k(\Gamma_0(2))$ decomposes under the Atkin--Lehner operator $W_2$ into Hecke irreducible subspaces of dimensions $\lfloor d/2\rfloor$ and $\lceil d/2 \rceil$ where $d \colonequals \dim_\C S_k(\Gamma_0(2))$. \end{conj}
+\begin{conj} For all $k \geq 2$, the space $\Sknew{k}(\Gamma_0(2))$ decomposes under the Atkin--Lehner operator~$W_2$ into Hecke irreducible subspaces of dimensions $\lfloor d/2\rfloor$\! and $\lceil d/2 \rceil$, where $d\! \colonequals\! \dim_\C \Sknew{k}(\Gamma_0(2))$. \end{conj}

-For general $N$, the difference $\dim S_2(N)^+ - \dim S_2(N)^-$ can be expressed in terms of class numbers of imaginary quadratic fields (fixed points of Atkin--Lehner involutions), and so this difference is $\ll N^{1/2+\epsilon}$.
-Perhaps this is explicit enough for $N=2$ to prove the dimensions above (but not irreducibility), and something similar can be said for $N$ composite.

-Anyway, in practice we should be able to prove that the space is irreducible by working with just one Hecke polynomial (likely to be irreducible).